jordigilh/konveyor-enhancements/enhancements/assets-generation/cloud-foundry-application-discovery/README.md

 **Carefully think through the security implications for this change**

-What are the risks of this proposal and how do we mitigate.
+_What are the risks of this proposal and how do we mitigate.
 Think broadly.
-How will this impact the broader OKD ecosystem?
-Does this work in a managed services environment that has many tenants?
+How_ _will this impact the broader OKD ecosystem?
+Does this work in a managed services_ _environment that has many tenants?_

-How will security be reviewed and by whom?
-How will UX be reviewed and by whom?
+_How will security be reviewed and by whom?
+How will UX be reviewed and by whom?_

-Consider including folks that also work outside your immediate sub-project.
+_Consider including folks that also work outside your immediate sub-project._

+#### Canonical Manifest Misalignment
+Generated canonical manifests may not fully capture the original CF manifests, leading to incorrect deployments on Kubernetes.

+*Mitigation*
+Include a validation mechanism to compare the behavior of the original and migrated applications.
+Allow users to customize mappings during the migration process.

 ## Design Details